Blood Blockade Battlefront: Manga

 Blood Blockade Battlefront is written and illustrated by Yasuhiro Nightow.
 Nightow first published a one-shot chapter in Shueisha's shōnen manga magazine Jump Square on May 2, 2008.
 It only featured very few members of the final cast and had a much different tone, with more emphasis on it being a vampire hunting story in a contemporary city.
 A three-chapter series, titled Kekkai Sensen − Mafūgai Kessha (血界戦線 -魔封街結社-), was serialized in Jump Square from January 5 to March 4, 2009.
 Another one-shot chapter was published in the second volume of Jump SQ.M (Jump Square Masterpiece) on October 23, 2009.
 Blood Blockade Battlefront was then serialized in the then brand new quarterly magazine Jump SQ.19 starting on May 19, 2010.
 The series finished with the 18th and last issue of the magazine on February 19, 2015.
 Shueisha collected its chapters in ten tankōbon volumes, released from January 4, 2010, to April 3, 2015.

 In 2010, the series was licensed for English release by Dark Horse Comics.
 The ten volumes were released from September 14, 2011, to July 25, 2018.
-On January 28, 2025, Dark Horse Comics announced that it will publish the series in a 3-in-1 omnibus edition, with the first volume set to be released on July 15 of the same year.
+On January 28, 2025, Dark Horse Comics announced that it would publish the series in a 3-in-1 omnibus edition.
+The three-volume edition was released from September 2, 2025, to March 10, 2026.

 Sequels

 A direct sequel, titled Blood Blockade Battlefront: Back 2 Back, started in the first issue of Jump SQ.Crown on July 17, 2015.
-The magazine ceased publication on January 19, 2018, and the series continued publication in the first ever issue of Jump SQ.Rise, released on April 16 of that same year.
+The magazine ceased publication on January 19, 2018, and the series continued publication in the first issue of Jump SQ.Rise, released on April 16 of that same year.
 The series finished on April 28, 2022.
 Shueisha collected its chapters in ten tankōbon volumes, released from January 4, 2016, to August 4, 2022.

 A third series, titled Blood Blockade Battlefront: Beat 3 Peat, started in Jump SQ.Rise on October 26, 2022.
 The first tankōbon volume was released on July 4, 2023.
-As of February 4, 2025, three volumes have been released.
+As of July 3, 2026, four volumes have been released.